tryolabs/fashion-assistant/blogpost/blog.md

 ## **Expanding functionality**

-The natural progression of our shopping assistant entails augmenting its capacity to factor in external elements such as weather conditions.
+The natural progression of our fashion assistant entails augmenting its capacity to factor in external elements such as weather conditions.
 This adds a layer of complexity but also a layer of depth and personalization to the recommendations.
 These enhancements came with their own sets of technical challenges.

 ### **Adapting to the weather**